stopsopa/log-wizzard/README.md

 I've tried to use pino-pretty library but there was a problem with clearning java stack in the log to make it more readable so I just made this library.

-It was create in one evening and later tweaked here and there.
+It was created in one evening and later tweaked here and there.
 It's just simple utility tool for job at hand so please forgive me if you find it ugly.

 # installation